-Mayor Rachel Reese added that Friendly City relationships are particularly beneficial where common areas of focus exist, as is the case with Nelson and Yangjiang.
+Mayor Rachel Reese added that Sister City relationships are particularly beneficial where common areas of focus exist, as is the case with Nelson and Yangjiang.

-During their visit the Yangjiang delegates also made time to visit NMIT and the Cawthron Institute, as well as some of the region’s most popular tourism destinations, including Kaiteriteri beach and the W.O.W Museum.
+During their visit, the Yangjiang delegates also made time to visit NMIT and the Cawthron Institute, as well as some of the region’s most popular tourist destinations, including Kaiteriteri beach and the W.O.W Museum.

 Mayor Reese emphasised the importance of developing a strong and enduring relationship between the two cities.